Philosophy of Counseling

 Mentorship

-You’ve served as a mentor by investing deeply in the growth and success of others—offering guidance, encouragement, and honest feedback drawn from your own professional experience.
-Whether helping students navigate academic challenges, coaching colleagues toward stronger teaching or research practices, or modeling integrity and perseverance in your field, you’ve created an environment where people feel supported and capable of achieving more than they thought possible.
-Your mentorship has been grounded not just in sharing knowledge, but in listening, challenging others to think critically, and celebrating their progress along the way.
+My mentor is invested deeply in the growth and success of others—offering guidance, encouragement, and honest feedback drawn from professional experience.
+Whether helping students navigate academic challenges, coaching colleagues toward stronger teaching or research practices, or modeling integrity and perseverance in your field, she has created an environment where people feel supported and capable of achieving more than they thought possible.
+My mentorship has been grounded not just in sharing knowledge, but in listening, challenging others to think critically, and celebrating their progress along the way.

 Wellness Plan and Self-Care